 Session title: Spotting and escalating foot infections in primary care

-Panel discussion and Q&A with short presentations regarding spotting, and escalating foot infections in primary care.
+Short presentations regarding spotting, and escalating foot infections in primary care followed by roundtable discussions.

 Jayne Robbie, Specialist Podiatrist, University Hospitals Birmingham NHS Trust